lukemcdowell/spotify-archive/README.md

 ## Running on Lambda

-To run on AWS Lambda, follow these steps:
+To deploy and run on AWS Lambda, you first need to run the app locally to authenticate via Spotify, and generate a `.cache` file containing your authentication and refresh tokens.

+### 1. Run the App Locally
+This is required in order to authenticate via Spotify and generate your authentication and refresh tokens.

+- Set up your environment variables locally and install dependencies
+- Run `python3 main.py`
+   this will prompt you to log in to Spotify via your web broswer.
+   - a playlist called "Test Playlist" will be generated in your Spotify account.
+   - your tokens will be stored in a `.cache` file.
+This file should be packaged and uploaded to lambda.

-### 1. Set Up Environment Variables
+### 2. Set Up Environment Variables

 The Lambda function requires specific environment variables to run, including: